heuer/segno/README.rst

 Segno is a QR Code and Micro QR Code encoder which has no further dependencies.

-This package implements main parts of ISO/IEC 18004:2006(E) / ISO/IEC 18004:2015(E)
+This package implements ISO/IEC 18004:2006(E) / ISO/IEC 18004:2015(E) "QR Code bar
-and produces Micro QR Codes and QR Codes with nearly no effort.
+code symbology specification" and produces Micro QR Codes and QR Codes with nearly no effort.

 Segno provides several serialization formats like Scalable Vector Graphics (SVG), Encapsulated PostScript (EPS), Portable Network Graphics (PNG),